Salllym/VBA-Challenge/README.md

-# VBA-Challenge- The VBA of Wall Street
+# The VBA of Wall Street

-## Background

-You will use VBA scripting to analyze generated stock market data.
+VBA scripting was used to analyze generated stock market data.

-### Files
+The following data files were used:

-* [Test Data](https://docs.google.com/spreadsheets/d/1R11XYttakv2qdKjh9vnxryQBTnogepQp/edit?usp=sharing&ouid=101500589655888677304&rtpof=true&sd=true) - Use this while developing your scripts.
+* [Test Data](https://docs.google.com/spreadsheets/d/1R11XYttakv2qdKjh9vnxryQBTnogepQp/edit?usp=sharing&ouid=101500589655888677304&rtpof=true&sd=true) - Used while developing scripts.

-* [Stock Data](https://drive.google.com/file/d/1ij29MGBPUCORnyZUx0POns2UmhkjGOsd/view?usp=sharing) - Run your scripts on this data to generate the final homework report.
+* [Stock Data](https://drive.google.com/file/d/1ij29MGBPUCORnyZUx0POns2UmhkjGOsd/view?usp=sharing) - Ran scripts on this data to generate the final report.

-### Stock Market Analyst

-## Instructions

-Create a script that loops through all the stocks for one year and outputs the following information:
+A script that loops through all the stocks for one year and outputs the following information was created:

   * The ticker symbol.